rachael-waddington/automation-test-calculator/README.md

 # automation-test-calculator

 Tests are executed using the Android Instrumented Tests configuration.
-Currently there are 2 failing in CalculatorTest:
+Currently there are 3 failing in CalculatorTest:
   - canModuloNumbers(): In-app modulo not calculating results corrently (unit tests also failing)
-  - anEnterLargeNumbers(): When entering numbers over 16 digits the number changes
+  - canEnterLargeNumbers(): When entering numbers over 16 digits the number changes
+  - canParseImaginaryNumbers(): Cannot enter a negative number until equals is pressed, entering `-1.0 ROOT` doesn't take into account the negative and just roots positive 1

 ### Page object model:
 The base page object is used to store all common methods for pages, such as clicking and assertions;